jnozzi/cocoadev.com/markdown/NestedPreferences.md

 ----

-If at all possible, this should be a class with the appropriate methods which implements General/NSCoding and so can be freeze-dried to user preferences.
+If at all possible, this should be a class with the appropriate methods which implements NSCoding and so can be freeze-dried to user preferences.
 Failing that, you might want to write helper functions that do all that for you, e.g.

-void General/SetEmailAddressAllowed(General/NSString *email, flag);
+void SetEmailAddressAllowed(NSString *email, flag);
-BOOL General/IsEmailAddressAllowed(General/NSString *email);
+BOOL IsEmailAddressAllowed(NSString *email);
 /* etc */

 ----
 Another nice pattern for this is to create a class which directly represents your     Addresses key (and other classes for any other data structures you have), then give that class     -plistRepresentation and     -initWithPlistRepresentation: methods.
-Then it's a simple one-liner to instantiate it from General/NSUserDefaults, and another one-liner to put the changes back in.
+Then it's a simple one-liner to instantiate it from NSUserDefaults, and another one-liner to put the changes back in.

 ----